xingyunmatouying/lb/README.md

 ## Generating the leaderboards locally

-The leaderboard html will be output to the folder `leaderboard_html/`.
+It is possible to generate the leaderboards locally.
+After running the script, the leaderboard html will be output to the folder `leaderboard_html/`.

 ### Steps